Medically reviewed by Drugs.com. Last updated on May 13, 2022.

-Sebaceous carcinoma is a rare type of cancer that begins in an oil gland in your skin.
+Sebaceous carcinoma is a rare type of cancer that begins in an oil gland in the skin.
 Sebaceous carcinoma most often affects the eyelids.

 Sebaceous carcinoma may begin as a painless lump or thickening of skin on the eyelid.
-As it grows, the cancer may bleed or ooze.
-Sebaceous carcinoma that occurs on other parts of the body usually appears as a yellowish lump that may bleed.
+On other parts of the body it might cause a bump on the skin that may bleed or have a scab.

-Sebaceous carcinoma treatment usually involves surgery to remove the cancer.
-Sebaceous carcinoma can spread to other areas of the body and may be difficult to treat.
+Sebaceous carcinoma treatment often involves surgery to remove the cancer.
+Sebaceous carcinoma can grow quickly and sometimes spreads to other parts of the body.

 Sebaceous carcinoma is a type of cancer that begins in an oil gland in your skin.
 It most often affects the eyelid and may cause a lump or skin thickening.